Dog Park Etiquette

 As Patrick Swayze says in the movie, "Road House", “Be nice – until it’s time to not be nice.”
 If a human or his dog is behaving inappropriately, assume they don’t know any better, and do your best to educate gently and politely.

-Examples of positive phrases to use with an owner might include:
+Examples of positive phrases for confronting an owner at the dog park might include:

 • “Hey, that sandwich looks tasty – and there’s a St. Bernard headed this way who’s eyeing it with great interest.
 It might be safer if you finished eating it outside the fence and then brought your dog back in to play.”